 - Community Resilience Centers.
 Emergency funding for neighborhood-based essential service providers offering crisis response is needed to address increased costs and support the uninterrupted delivery of essential social and health resources and outreach services in response to the current pandemic.
 Grants and subsidies should be offered to community institutions providing emergency response services at eligible existing community facilities such as senior and youth centers, park and recreation sites, libraries, health clinics, schools, food banks, emergency shelters, healthcare centers, and places of worship.
 In order to protect communities from the additive and immediate threats anticipated from future wildfires, power outages, and evacuations, these community facilities should also be offered funding to secure additional emergency resources and staffing to provide delivery of clean backup power, drinking water, air filters, cooling, food storage, and economic and emergency assistance.
 This assistance could include financial support for emergency supplies (e.g., water, food, travel support, shelter).
-Establishment of resilient hubs should ensure access by developing community-based emergency evacuation plans and routes especially for the elderly, disabled, linguistically isolated, and rural communities. - Distributed Clean Energy Systems.
+Establishment of resilient hubs should involve developing community-based emergency evacuation plans and routes especially for the elderly, disabled, linguistically isolated, and rural communities.
+Access to these facilities must be intentionally designed to be safe and inclusive to all community residents regardless of immigration status. - Distributed Clean Energy Systems.
 Distributed clean energy systems (e.g., rooftop solar, storage, demand response, microgrids) are a powerful tool for reducing harm from power outages while at the same time improving air quality and offering economic savings.
 In the face of growing wildfire threats, this infrastructure is drastically needed for medically dependent residents, working-class communities, and community facilities.
 We urge the State to further invest in clean, zero-emission, and community-led microgrids that integrate energy efficiency, renewable distributed generation, energy storage, and other technologies in low-income housing and community facilities to protect communities from wildfires and associated power outages.